 What gave Mary much cause to rejoice was the thought that what God had decreed from all eternity should come to be through His chosen handmaid.
 Mary freely chose to do God’s will by giving her salutary consent because she cherished the spirit of the Torah and yearned for God’s justice and mercy to be visibly manifested in a wicked world.
 She constantly sought the Lord throughout her life, understanding and appreciating everything that pleased God.
 The Annunciation happened because, in her humility and poverty of spirit, Mary sought nothing for her own glory, owning that only God Himself could exalt her by looking with favor on the lowliness of his handmaid (Lk 1:48).

 The Annunciation happened because of Mary’s love of God and her poverty of spirit.
-Eve helped alienate mankind from God because of her pride and vanity.
-The Lord’s chosen handmaid was called not only to undo Eve’s disobedience but to do so in a reciprocal way, that is by being of a radically opposed disposition.
+Eve helped alienate humankind from God because of her pride and vanity.
+The Lord’s chosen handmaid was called to undo Eve’s disobedience, and to do so in a reciprocal way; that is by being of a radically opposed disposition.
 God’s goodness and love required no other path than this one in His plan of redemption.
 Through Mary’s faith and love should the Son undo the sin of Adam and conquer the serpent once and for all.
 Mary was called to be more of a faithful helpmate than a physically nurturing mother of the new Adam (Gen 2:18; Lk 11:27-28).

 God had put His Spirit in Mary when He fashioned and sanctified her soul at the first instant of her conception and preserved her free from contracting the stain of original sin so that His handmaid would always walk in His statutes and observe His ordinances without ever falling from His grace.
 Without violating Mary’s liberty of the will, but being exceptionally persuasive, God caused her to never want to say No to Him by the efficacy of His actual graces and the gifts of the Holy Spirit which enabled her to refrain from committing any personal sins in either thought, word, or deed (Ezek 36:27; Lk 1:28).

-of the wicked and abhor the bed of the uncircumcised and of any alien.
-You
+the wicked and abhor the bed of the uncircumcised and of any alien.
+You know

 Esther [C] 14, 14-19